Hafizullah Amin: Amin–Taraki break

 Factionalism within the PDPA made it ill-prepared to handle the intensified counter-revolutionary activities in the country.
 Amin tried to win support for the communist government by depicting himself as a devout Muslim.
 Taraki and Amin blamed different countries for helping the counter-revolutionaries; Amin attacked the United Kingdom and the British Broadcasting Corporation (BBC) and played down American and Chinese involvement, while Taraki blamed American imperialism and Iran and Pakistan for supporting the uprising.
 Amin's criticism of the United Kingdom and the BBC fed on the traditional anti-British sentiments held by rural Afghans.
-In contrast to Taraki, "Amin bent over backwards to avoid making hostile reference to", China, the United States or other foreign governments.
-Amin's cautious behavior was in deep contrast to the Soviet Union's official stance on the situation; it seemed, according to Beverley Male, that the Soviet leadership tried to force a confrontation between Afghanistan and its enemies.
+In contrast to Taraki, "Amin bent over backwards to avoid making hostile reference to", the People's Republic of China, the United States, or other foreign governments.
+Amin's cautious behavior was in deep contrast to the Soviet Union's official stance on the situation; it seemed that the Soviet leadership tried to force a confrontation between Afghanistan and its enemies.
 Amin also tried to appease the Shia communities by meeting with their leaders; despite this, a section of the Shia leadership called for the continuation of the resistance.
 Subsequently, a revolt broke out in a Shia populated district in Kabul; this was the first sign of unrest in Kabul since the Saur Revolution.
 To add to the government's problems, Taraki's ability to lead the country was questioned – he was a heavy drinker and was not in good health.
 Amin on the other hand was characterised in this period by portrayals of strong self-discipline.
 In the summer of 1979 Amin began to disassociate himself from Taraki.
-On 27 June Amin became a member of the PDPA Politburo, the leading decision-making body in Afghanistan.
+On 27 June, Amin became a member of the PDPA Politburo, the leading decision-making body in Afghanistan.